 Whatever you are looking for, Sonoma County definitely has it all!
 Leave a comment below of your favorite Sonoma County place!
 We’d love to hear!

 Things We Love:

-Can’t forget things we love!
+Can’t forget the things we love!
 Sonoma County Regional Parks!!
 We’ve been volunteering with them for several years now and are very proud to wear our green Sonoma County Parks hats!
-Love everything the rangers do every day to keep our parks open, clean and safe!
+Love everything the rangers do every day to keep our parks open, clean, and safe!
 Also, a shout out to Sonoma Land Trust!
 We wouldn’t have the open space we have without their efforts!
 Proud to also volunteer with them and be a part of this amazing community!